andrejlevkovitch/vim-lua-format/README.md

 autocmd BufWrite *.lua call LuaFormat()
 ```

 This way works as previous, but it not required python support by vim.
-The second variant preferable.
+The second variant is preferable.

 ## Features